Mark Hateley: Early life

 Hateley was born in Derby on 7 November 1961.
-His father, Tony, was also a professional footballer who played as a striker for such clubs as Notts County, Aston Villa, Coventry City and Chelsea.
+His father, Tony, was also a professional footballer who played as a striker for clubs such as Notts County, Aston Villa, Chelsea, Liverpool and Coventry City.

 Club career

 Hateley trained with Nottingham Forest whilst still at school; however, he was rejected by then-manager Brian Clough, who did not believe he was sufficiently talented.
 Upon leaving school, he joined Coventry City and started his career in professional football, playing over 90 games in the First Division before moving to Portsmouth in the Second Division in the summer of 1983.
 He scored 22 league goals for them in the 1983–84 season.

 On 28 June 1984, he was transferred to AC Milan for £1 million.
-He scored a decisive and historic match-winning goal in a 2–1 win against Inter in the Milan Derby on 28 October 1984, beating out former Milan defender Fulvio Collovati with a header; this was the first time Milan had beaten Inter in the Derby in six years.
+He scored a decisive and historic match-winning headed goal in a 2–1 win against Inter in the Milan Derby on 28 October 1984; this was the first time Milan had defeated Inter in the Derby in six years.

-Arsène Wenger then brought him to AS Monaco, his first signing for the club, in 1987 and he was part of the team which won the French Division 1 title in the 1987–88 season.
+Arsène Wenger then brought Hateley to AS Monaco, his first signing for the club, in 1987 and he was part of the team which won the French Division 1 title in the 1987–88 season.
 Ayrton Senna lived in the apartment below him, and Boris Becker lived next door, during part of his time in Monaco.
 Senna played five-a-side football with Hateley.

-After three years at Monaco, a 28-year-old Hateley returned to Britain in a £1 million move to Rangers on 19 July 1990, taking an 80% reduction compared to his pay at Milan.
+After three years at Monaco, at the age of 28, Hateley returned to Britain in a £1 million move to Rangers on 19 July 1990, taking an 80% wage reduction compared to his pay at Milan.
 Manager Graeme Souness had attempted to bring him to Ibrox three years earlier from Milan.
 Hateley became a key part of the Rangers side, and was voted player of the year by the Scottish Football Writers in the 1993–94 season.
 He scored 112 goals for the Gers in all competitions, including two that clinched the championship on the final day in 1991 and one in each of the narrow Scottish Cup final victories in 1992 and 1993.
 Rangers were league champions in every season that Hateley played for them (scoring 85 Scottish Premier Division goals in the process), as they went on a run of nine successive titles, which lasted from 1989 until 1997.